-This course a conversion course, fully accredited by the British Psychological Society, designed to help students with a non-Psychology degree gain a Psychology qualification.
+The MSc Psychology is an online conversion course, fully accredited by the British Psychological Society, designed to help students with a non-Psychology degree gain a Psychology Master's qualification.

 Visit our School site for more student work and extra information.

 Didn't make it to an Open Day?
 You still have the opportunity to come and see what our postgraduate courses have to offer.
 If you would like to enquire about campus tour availability, just drop us an email.

 Applicants must have a minimum 2:2 degree.
 At the point of enrolment you must have GCSE English Language and Mathematics at grade C or above.

 All exemptions must be approved by the Admissions Tutor prior to starting the course.

 The British Psychological Society (BPS) requires all graduates to obtain a minimum of 50 per cent overall in order to meet the criteria for Graduate Basis for Chartered Membership (GBC).

 Please note that you will not be able to progress on to the MSc level and work towards eligibility for Society membership if you do not hold an undergraduate degree, regardless of whether you have postgraduate qualifications.
 This is a requirement set by the British Psychological Society.